Handling overflow: try fallbacks and conditional hiding

 Combining multiple values into one option

-Let's use a combined try option to fix the problem we found with the previous demo.
+Let's use a combined try fallback option to fix the problem we found with the previous demo.
 The HTML and CSS in this demo are the same, except for the infobox positioning styles.
-In this case, it is given a third position try option: flip-block flip-inline:
+In this case, it is given a third position try fallback option: flip-block flip-inline:

 css